bazzle/satoshi-power/README.md

 - Dedicated page for each fiat currency showing the 1 sat denominated price
 - Exchange tool.

-### 🔜 Phase 3 – Historical data and chart

-- Chart showing the fiat historical price action, using the sat as denominator

-### 🔜 Phase 4 – Accessibility and SEO review
+### 🔜 Phase 3 – Accessibility and SEO review

 - Full accessibility audit and remediations
 - SEO audit and optimisations, potentially text content for keywords

+### 🔜 Phase 4 – Historical data and charts

+- Chart showing the fiat historical price action, using the sat as denominator

 ### 🔜 Phase 5 – Full historical data